 The Company shall appoint independent directors in accordance with its articles of incorporation.
-They shall be not less than two (2) in number and not less than one-fifth of the total number of directors.
+They shall be not less than two (2) in number and not less than one-third of the total number of directors and more than half of the independent directors shall serve no more than 3 consecutive terms.

 Independent directors shall possess professional knowledge and there shall be restrictions on their shareholdings.
-Applicable laws and regulations shall be observed and, in addition, it is not advisable for an independent director to hold office concurrently as a director (including independent director) or supervisor of more than five (5) other TWSE/TPEx listed companies.
+Applicable laws and regulations shall be observed and, in addition, it is not advisable for an independent director to hold office concurrently as a director (including independent director) or supervisor of more than five (5) TWSE/TPEx listed companies.
 Independent directors shall also maintain independence within the scope of their directorial duties, and may not have any direct or indirect interest in the Company.